 Auckland barrister Alan Dormer has been made a Member of the New Zealand Order of Merit, for services to the law.

 Mr Dormer has practised law in resource management, local government and liquor licensing.

-He has contributed to several works on resource management and the sale of liquor and is the former legal editor of Local Government magazine.
+He has contributed to several works on resource management and the sale of liquor.
+He was one of the foundation authors of Sale of Liquor and is the former legal editor of Local Government magazine.

-Derek Firth has been made a Member of the New Zealand Order of Merit for services to arbitration and education.
+Auckland barrister and arbitrator Derek Sinclair Firth has been made a Member of the New Zealand Order of Merit for services to arbitration and education.

 Mr Firth has represented New Zealand on the ICC International Court of Arbitration and is appointed to assess various cases by the World Bank.
 He is the former Chairman of the New Zealand National Committee of the International Court of Arbitration.

-Hewitt Humphrey has been appointed a Member of the New Zealand Order of Merit for services as a broadcaster and to the community.
+Hewitt Royden Humphrey QSM, JP has been appointed a Member of the New Zealand Order of Merit for services as a broadcaster and to the community.

 Mr Humphrey has been an iconic voice in New Zealand radio broadcasting.

 He is the longest serving judicial Justice of the Peace in the Wellington and Porirua District Courts.